 Many older adults would like to stay in their own home and live as independently as possible.
 For some families, a home may be renovated to create a “granny suite,” or an area within the home of adult children where an elderly parent can live.
 This is one type of situation where the proposed Multigenerational Home Renovation Tax Credit (MHRTC) could help.

 There is currently a non-refundable tax credit available to first-time home buyers of $5,000, which provides tax relief at 15% or $750.
-The budget and draft legislation released on August 9, 2022 propose to double this credit to $10,000, which would provide up to $1,500 in tax relief.
+The proposed changes will double this credit to $10,000, which would provide up to $1,500 in tax relief.
 This proposal will apply on the purchase of a qualifying home made on or after January 1, 2022.

-The budget also proposes that another of the current housing tax credits be doubled.
-The Home Accessibility Tax Credit (HATC) provides a 15% non-refundable tax credit on eligible home renovation expenses up to $10,000.
+The budget also proposed that another of the current housing tax credits be doubled.
+The Home Accessibility Tax Credit (HATC) provides a 15% non-refundable tax credit on eligible home renovation expenses.

 Eligible expenses for this credit are incurred when the expenses are for the renovation or alteration of a home to allow an adult age 65 and over to have greater accessibility in the home or to have a reduced risk of harm within the home.
 An adult individual who is eligible to claim the disability tax credit or a supporting person of such an individual can also claim the credit for these types of renovations.

-The budget proposes to double the annual expense limit to $20,000, which would then provide up to $3,000 in tax relief.
-This enhanced measure would apply when the expenses are incurred in the 2022 or subsequent taxation years.
-Legislation for this proposal has not yet been released.
+The budget proposal doubled the annual expense limit to $20,000, which would then provide up to $3,000 in tax relief.
+This legislation was passed into law earlier in 2022 and applies for expenditures incurred in 2022 or later taxation years.

 Residential property flipping rule